 However, we're getting "a sneak peek at several games in development for PlayStation VR2."
 We're expecting an Astro's Playroom-type game to show off the PSVR 2's capabilities, along with a few more first-party exclusives.

 As for the other third-party titles expected to arrive, only time will tell what's coming.
 We would love to get an update on Final Fantasy XVI, or a God of War Ragnarök launch date, but Sony doesn't specify we'll be getting any first-party game announcements.
 We already know a fair bit about the new PlayStation Plus service, but we could see new classic games being revealed.

-While we wait, you can find out the best PS5 games to play right now, and check out our review of exclusives Ratchet & Clank: Rift Apart and Returnal.
+While we wait, you can find out the best PS5 games to play right now, and check out our reviews of Ghostwire: Tokyo and Horizon Forbidden West.

 Get our in-depth reviews, helpful tips, great deals, and the biggest news stories delivered to your inbox.

 Darragh Murphy is fascinated by all things bizarre, which usually leads to assorted coverage varying from washing machines designed for AirPods to the mischievous world of cyberattacks.
 Whether it's connecting Scar from The Lion King to two-factor authentication or turning his love for gadgets into a fabricated rap battle from 8 Mile, he believes there’s always a quirky spin to be made.
 With a Master’s degree in Magazine Journalism from The University of Sheffield, along with short stints at Kerrang! and Exposed Magazine, Darragh started his career writing about the tech industry at Time Out Dubai and ShortList Dubai, covering everything from the latest iPhone models and Huawei laptops to massive Esports events in the Middle East.
 Now, he can be found proudly diving into gaming, gadgets, and letting readers know the joys of docking stations for Laptop Mag.